Testing and Assessment Center

 Online Registration: www.GED.com

-TEAS V is the pre-admission exam for all applicants of the OSU-OKC nurse science and cardiovascular sonography degree programs.
+The HESI A2 Entrance Exam is the pre-admission exam for all applicants of the OSU-OKC nurse science degree program.
 An appointment to take the exam is required.
 Contact the Testing and Assessment Center at (405) 945-8648 for scheduling information.